How to avoid leaving your shopping deals at the US border

 So, here’s the deal on BCAA Travel Insurance

 While everyone expects to save money across the border, nobody plans on getting sick or hurt.
-Always make sure you and your family are properly protected before you travel across the border.
+Always make sure you and your family are properly protected before you travel.
 Have a discount-filled getaway!